 Sebastián: The reviews on Steam are truly amazing.
 I’ve seen a lot of people talking about the game and how much they’ve enjoyed it.
 I’d have some reach out to me to express their excitement with the game, and that’s really cool.
 Someone even managed to build a custom arcade cabinet and took it to Retro Barcelona.
 That’s like a dream come true (I always dreamed about a Fight’N Rage arcade cabinet).
 I love to check news about my game every day, I feel glad when I see how people discover things, new combos, or learn how to play with a specific character, I love to see that, it’s pretty exciting.

 Keith Mitchell: As a one-man shop, how hard was it to get the game off the ground?
 How long was this title in development and what hurdles did you have to get past during the development time?

-Sebastián Well, Steam is a great platform, it makes all the “shopping issues” very easy for the developer.
-Related to the game itself, it took me three and half years to develop.
+Sebastián: Well, Steam is a great platform, it makes all the “shopping issues” very easy for the developer.
+Related to the game itself, it took me three and a half years to develop.
 If I were to tell all the hurdles in the development process, I wouldn’t stop writing.
 While I’ve been making games for the last 20 years, this is my first big game, and it was a completely different thing compared to my other projects.
 It was hard but was challenging and an enjoyable task.